 What is not covered by Medicare?

 Medicare does not cover certain services, such as long-term care, dental care, or eye exams.
 Medicare Parts A and B do not cover the cost of hearing aids, but some Medicare Advantage (Part C) plans may offer some coverage, depending on your plan.
 Some prescription drugs may also not be covered.
-Additionally, Medicare does not cover most of the cost for custodial care, such as assistance with activities of daily living, like bathing, dressing, or eating.
+Additionally, Medicare does not cover most of the cost for custodial care or long-term care, such as assistance with activities of daily living, like bathing, dressing, or eating.

 How can I save money on my Medicare plan?